We may earn compensation through affiliate links in this story.

 👍 John’s Rule of Thumb If you’re not too picky when it comes to the look of your antiqued tiles, go with a local company — otherwise, check out some of the artistic glass and mirror you can find online.

-Other Options for Antiqued Mirror Tiles
+Options Instead of Antiqued Mirror

 Peel and Stick Antiqued Mirror Tiles

 I personally have never used these tiles but can imaging they would be great for a DIY project (like a mirrored wall or backsplash).
 Those picture above can be found at Home Depot.
 One word of warning is that if you are using any kind of peel and stick product in your bathroom, the moisture may corrode the adhesive, potentially making the mirror panels lose their grip on the wall.

 What doesn’t Home Depot have?
 Turns out you can order a set of beveled antiqued mirror panels.
 You would have to do the installation, but if you are looking to save money and aren’t too picky about the mirror pattern, this is a great option.